 You need clothing that lets moisture escape.
 In the age of yoga pants, this may be a tall task.
 Synthetic material like spandex does not breathe as well as cotton.
 The moisture gets trapped and rubs against the skin - causing folliculitis.

 We recommend above to always shower as soon as possible after sweating.
 Realistically however, you're not going to be able to shower right after every time you sweat.
 Wearing the right clothing can mitigate the irritation until you can wash away the sweat.
 If you have serious issues with a bumpy butt then consider ditching the stretchy pants.
 It's the easiest home remedy you'll find.
 And if you wash with a delicate DIY body wash or lotion including coconut oil or collagen, it can help reduce the appearance of stretch marks.

 4. Exfoliate, Don’t Scrub

 It may seem counterintuitive, but scrubbing your butt actually irritates the hair follicles.
 Don't rub in a circular motion with a harsh body scrub to get rid of breakouts before bikini season!
 Incorrect exfoliation can cause tiny tears in the delicate skin on your booty.
 Instead, you’ll want to non-physically exfoliate the skin on your butt.
-The Slap It butt mask is an excellent way to exfoliate the skin on your butt outside of the shower.
+The Slap It butt mask is an excellent way to exfoliate the dead skin cells on your butt outside of the shower.
 The Slap It mask contains orange peel full of citric acids which are alpha hydroxy acids which are great for smoothing skin.
 It also has aloe leaf juice to regenerate and moisturize dry skin, while its goji berry is full of antioxidants your booty will love.

 What if the Bumps Don’t Go Away?